The British Royal Family’s Favorite Flowers

 Prince Harry is rumored to have inherited the family love of horticulture and was even seen helping with gardening on his gap year in Africa.
 His charity Sentebale, set up to help children affected by HIV / AIDs, is named after the forget-me-not, which was also one of Princess Diana’s favorite flowers and has been exhibited at the renowned Chelsea Flower Show.

 Princess Diana had a passion for white roses, and her sons William and Harry often make use of them in her memory.
 The former Sunken Garden at Kensington Palace was converted into the White Garden in 2017, to mark 20 years since her death.
 And white roses were used at Prince William and Prince Harry’s weddings.

-Prince Charles has a world-famous garden at his private residence, Highgrove House, and he takes an active role in managing it.
+King Charles III has a world-famous garden at his private residence, Highgrove House, and he takes an active role in managing it.
 His favorite flowers take pride of place in the Cottage Garden—delphiniums (also known as larkspur).
 These traditional flowers are usually blue, but at Highgrove, the Prince also grows other colors for variety.

 The Duchess of Cornwall

 The Duchess of Cornwall is a keen gardener, and has even spent time gardening with her grandson, Prince George.
 Camilla’s wedding bouquet was a simple yet elegant design, including her favorite flowers lily of the valley and the primrose.
 She is patron of the Floral Angels charity which recycles flowers and presents them to those in need, such as cancer patients or the elderly.
 Like every other royal wedding bouquet, she also continued the tradition of including myrtle (shown here), cut from a bush belonging to Queen Victoria.